Culinary Conifers: Yuletide Medicine, Magic & Cookies!

 Eggs Magical Eggs: Celebrating the Spring Equinox

-— Gather hosted a candlelit evening of egg magic in honour of the coming of Spring.
+—On Spring Equinox, Gather hosted a candlelit evening of egg magic.
 Artist Elisa Rathje of Appleturnover guided us through the old-time art of dyeing eggs using local plants and vegetables.
 We explored the magical uses of herbs used to bring good luck, love, fertility and abundance.
-Afterwards we completed our celebration with a spring equinox-inspired feast which intertwined wild and local seasonal ingredients with traditional cross cultural recipes.
+Afterwards, we completed our celebration with a spring equinox-inspired feast which intertwined wild and local seasonal ingredients with traditional cross cultural recipes.
 (See photos here)

 Vic West Urban Wild Foods Walk and Tastings